Sheco/PokemonStore/README.md

 ### Task 1: Create a list of pokemon

-[ ] Create a view that lists all of the pokemon using the PokeAPI [https://pokeapi.co/api/v2/pokemon](https://pokeapi.co/api/v2/pokemon)
+[ ] Create a view that shows a list of pokemon using the PokeAPI [https://pokeapi.co/api/v2/pokemon](https://pokeapi.co/api/v2/pokemon)

 Each pokemon should display the following properties: